intel/supra-on-oneapi/README.md

     The patch 0002-* describes using DPC++ file replace original CUDA file in src/SupraLib/ folder.
     The patch 0003-* describes modification to the DPC++ files.
 Apply patch 0001-*, 0002-* and 0003-*, you can build and run SUPRA successfully.
     The patch 0004-* describes optimization to BeamformingNode and HilbertEnvelopeNode.
 Apply patch 0004-*, the BeamformingNode and HilbertEnvelopeNode performance will improve.
+    The patch 0005-* do code clean, using sycl in file name and variable name.

 ###